Romulo-Moraes/Assembly-Toolkit/06. Arithmetic/README.md

 	global _start

 _start:
-	; An unsigned byte can support values between
+	; an unsigned byte can support values between
 	; 0 and 255.
 	; In this code, if al is 128, the message 'Overflow!!'
 	; will be printed.
-	; Using any number that doesn't result in an overflow ; at the end (i.e 0 - 127),
+	; Using any number that doesn't result in an overflow ; at the end (i.e 0 - 127), the message 'Not overflow!'
-	; the message 'Not overflow!' will be printed,
+	; will be printed
-	; this happens because 128 * 2 equals to 256, that
-	; means an overflow
 	mov al, 128
 	mov bl, 2
 	mul bl

-	; If an overflow NOT occurred, then jump to... jnc jump_not_overflow
+	; if an overflow didn't occur, jump to... jnc jump_not_overflow

-	; If the program reaches here, then
+	; if the program reaches here, then
 	; an overflow happened.

-	;; Print a message saying it
+	; print a message saying it
 	mov rax, 1
 	mov rdi, 1
 	mov rsi, msg
 	mov rdx, msg.sz
 	syscall

-	;; Jump to end because we don't want to
+	; Jump to end because we don't want to
-	;; print two messages
+	; print two messages
 	jmp end
 jump_not_overflow:
-	;; If the flow of code reaches here, a overflow
+	; If the program reaches here, a overflow
-	;; didn't happen
+	; didn't happen

-	;; Print a message saying it
+	; Print a message saying it
 	mov rax, 1
 	mov rdi, 1
 	mov rsi, msg2